patinnc/oppat/README.md

     - On my laptop (with 4 CPUs), running for 10 seconds of data collection runs fine.
     - Servers with lots of CPUs or running for a long time will probably blow up OPPAT currently.
     - The stacked chart can cause lots of data to be sent due to how it each event on one line is now stacked on every other line.
 - No mechanism yet to put more than 1 event on a chart... say for computing CPI (cycles per instruction).
+You can use the derived events facility to create a new event from 1 or more other events.
+    - For instance, OPPAT creates a ext4_da_write event from the ftrace events ext4:ext4_da_write_begin and ext4:ext4_da_write_end.
+See the input_files/charts.json file.
+    - The derived events facility permits the calculation of the event duration (timestamp at end - begin) for each disk IO so we can calulate a disk bandwidth for each disk event.
 - The user has to supply or install the data collection software:
     - on Windows xperf
         - See https://docs.microsoft.com/en-us/windows-hardware/get-started/adk-install